-In many expenditure surveys, households report expenditures and quantities on a wide range of commodities.
-Dividing expenditures by quantities yields unit values.
-However it in practice these unit values seem to vary more than one would expect, given that they are, at least from the point of view of an outside observer, for the same good.
+In many expenditure surveys, households report both expenditure and quantity information on a wide range of commodities.
+Dividing expenditure by quantity yields a unit value.
+In practice, these unit values vary more than one would expect, given that they are, at least from the point of view of an outside observer, self-reported prices for the same good.
 This is the case even when the good of interest is by all measures homogeneous.
-For example, in the 2001 Statistics Canada Family Food Expenditure Survey, the 5th and 95th quantiles of the distribution of unit values of 2% milk were 0.98\$ and 2.95\$ respectively.
+For example, in the 2001 Statistics Canada Family Food Expenditure Survey, the 5th and 95th quantiles of the distribution of unit values of 2% milk were \$0.98 and \$2.95 respectively.
 Figure 1 illustrates the empirical density function of unit values of 2% milk.
 This variability calls into question whether unit values can be treated as exogenous prices in a typical demand analysis.

 Figure 1.
-Price Dispersion of 2% Mik
+Price Dispersion of 2% Milk

 One way to think about this issue is that consumers choose amongst goods of varying qualities, all of which are aggregated into a single expenditure category or aggregate.
-The resulting unit values, obtained by dividing expenditure on all goods in a category by physical quantity in that category, are endogenous.
-Consider the food aggregate " beef", high income consumers may choose better cuts of meat than low income consumers.
-From the researcher's point of view, both types of consumers are observed purchasing beef, but at different prices.
-More importantly, each household is effectively choosing it's own price.
+The resulting unit values, obtained by dividing expenditure on all goods in a category by physical quantity in that category, may be endogenous.
+Consider the food aggregate "beef", high income consumers may choose better cuts of meat than low income consumers.
+These are different commodities, but from the researcher's point of view, both types of consumers are observed purchasing beef for different prices.
+More importantly, each household is effectively choosing the price it faces.
 In this way, unit values are endogenous.
 Simply treating a unit value as if it were an exogenous price in a demand system may yield biased and inconsistent estimates.

 This article makes four main contributions.
 Virtually all of the previous work on the topic has focused on a small number of relatively aggregated commodities.
-In contrast, I investigate the scope of the unit problem by considering a far larger and far more comprehensive set of food categories than have previously been considered.
+In contrast, I investigate the scope of the unit problem by considering a larger and more comprehensive set of food categories or aggregates.
 Second, I examine whether aggregating over commodities exacerbates or ameliorates the problem.
-Third, I extend the standard unit value to a semiparametric setting to test whether quality elasticities are constant.
-Finally, in contrast to much of the work on the topic of unit values, the present study deals with unit values in the context of a developed country.
+Third, I extend the analysis of the unit value problem to a semiparametric setting to test whether quality elasticities are constant over the relevant range.
+Finally, in contrast to0 much of the work on the topic of unit values, the present study deals with unit values in a North American context.

-The notion that unit values and prices might be distinct has a long history in economics, dating back over half a century to pioneering work by Houthakker (1952), Theil (1952) and Prais and Houthakker (1955).
+The notion that unit values and prices might differ in important ways has a long history in economics, dating back over half a century to pioneering work by Houthakker (1952), Theil (1952) and Prais and Houthakker (1955).
 They related the unit values of a wide variety of food items to household characteristics, notably expenditure.
-Seminal work by Deaton (1988, 1997) recasts and greatly extends earlier work.
+Seminal work by Deaton (1988, 1997) recasts and greatly extends the earlier work.
 Deaton's framework provides the analytical apparatus through which the problem is currently viewed.
 This approach was recently generalized in an important paper by Crawford Laisney and Preston (2003).
-With the exception of the volume by Prais and Houthakker, most of this literature has concerned itself with a small number of highly aggregated commodities in a developing county context.
+With the exception of the pioneering volume by Prais and Houthakker (1955), most of this literature has concerned itself with a small number of highly aggregated commodities in a developing county context.
 In contrast, the current work considers households in North America.